MarcTheSpark/scamp/README.md

 # SCAMP (Suite for Computer-Assisted Music in Python)

 SCAMP is an computer-assisted composition framework in Python designed to act as a hub, flexibly connecting the composer-programmer to a wide variety of resources for playback and notation.
-SCAMP provides functionality to manage the flow of musical time, play back notes via [FluidSynth](http://www.fluidsynth.org/) or MIDI or OSC messages to an external synthesizer, and quantizes and exports the result to music notation in the form of MusicXML or Lilypond.
+SCAMP allows the user to manage the flow of musical time, play notes either using [FluidSynth](http://www.fluidsynth.org/) or via MIDI or OSC messages to an external synthesizer, and ultimately quantize and export the result to music notation in the form of MusicXML or Lilypond.
-This framework is the distillation of years of practice composing algorithmic and computer-assisted music in Python and aims to address pervasive technical challenges while imposing as little as possible on the aesthetic choices of the user.
+Overall, the framework aims to address pervasive technical challenges while imposing as little as possible on the aesthetic choices of the composer-programmer.

 ## Features

-- Flexible and extensible playback: Although SCAMP comes with a basic general MIDI soundfont, any .sf2 soundfont can be used, and playback can also include MIDI or OSC messages to external programs or synthesizers, which effectively offers limitless sonic possibilities.
+- Flexible and extensible playback: Although SCAMP comes with a basic general MIDI soundfont, any .sf2 or .sf3 soundfont can be used, and playback can also include MIDI or OSC messages to external programs or synthesizers, which effectively offers limitless sonic possibilities.

 - Note-based, but in a broad sense: Although SCAMP conceives of music in terms of notes, notes in